Donate

 If you feel drawn to helping others and being a dependable role model for children, connect with us and learn how you can contribute to our organization.

-Crossnore Communities for Children is an equal employment opportunity employer, and is committed to the principles of inclusion, diversity, equity, and being an anti-racist organization.
-CCC prohibits discrimination, harassment and retaliation of any type and affords equal employment opportunities to employees and applicants without regard to race, color, religion, sex, sexual orientation, gender identity or expression, pregnancy, age, national origin, disability status, genetic information, protected veteran status, or any other characteristic protected by law.
+Crossnore Communities for Children is an equal employment opportunity employer, We prohibit discrimination, harassment and retaliation of any type and afford equal employment opportunities to employees and applicants without regard to race, color, religion, sex, sexual orientation, gender identity or expression, pregnancy, age, national origin, disability status, genetic information, protected veteran status, or any other characteristic protected by law.

 It is important to us to build and retain a strong workforce that is inclusive, and diverse and one which can identify with and reflect the communities, children and families that we serve.
 Together we can create a sanctuary for our clients and our staff that includes, celebrates, and affirms all racial, cultural, and physical identities.